 Fantastic coffee!
 And such a lovely space!
 Velvet is quite a long thin restaurant with a terrace at the front and an area in the back that is flooded with light.
 It is a popular choice for digital workers and there are laptops at dawn.
 The breakfast menu is more limited but they do have delicious pastries and some nice yoghurt and muesli offerings.
 But the key reason to go to Velvet is the amazing coffee!

 10. Al Alma

 My favourite brunch spot in Medellin!
-Al Alma do a big brunch menu and have quite a few fusion western options.
+Al Alma does a big brunch menu and have quite a few fusion western options.
 They have this amazing brioche type bread that isn’t actually brioche but gosh it tastes good!
 Al Alma also has a bakery so you can buy this takeaway.
 And they do a proper English style fat pork sausage which is great on the brioche and their sweet cream cheese type spread.

 There is seating outside as well as seating sprawling out onto the small street where Al Alma is located.

 Urbania has outstanding coffee and some delicious local chocolates.
 It is quite small so best suited to take away coffee rather than digital nomad working.

 Ganso & Castor has fantastic breakfasts but bad coffee!

 Desayunos has an interesting breakfast menu and the food was tasty.
 Decent coffee but not as good as Pergamino and Velvet.

 Medellin’s most beautiful breakfasts!
-Botanika is well known for their amazing use of avocados.
+Botanika is well known for its amazing use of avocados.
 Nice location and good coffee.